 And even for those of us who had babies who didn't sleep, over time it became easier.

-But if we put ourselves in our baby's position, being tiny, vulnerable and away from those who will protect us we realize it might be scary for us too, especially if it's dark and there was a noise.
-So a change in perspective helps us to see things as they are.
+When we put ourselves in our baby's position, being tiny, vulnerable and away from those protect us we realize it might be scary.
+A change in perspective helps us to see things as they are.

 Some of the coping strategies I used in the interim were: